SydneyBioX/scFeatures/dev/review_issues.md

   **Fixed**: Corrected the return value type.

-- [ ] The 'Introduction' of the each vignette, especially the first or main vignette (which I take to be `scFeatures_summary`) should read like an abstract; see https://contributions.bioconductor.org/docs.html#vignette-introduction
+- [x] The 'Introduction' of the each vignette, especially the first or main vignette (which I take to be `scFeatures_summary`) should read like an abstract; see https://contributions.bioconductor.org/docs.html#vignette-introduction
+ **Fixed**: edited the introduction in `scFeatures_summary`

 - [x] Please give the vignettes informative titles and filenames; see https://contributions.bioconductor.org/docs.html#vignettes
   - The titles and names seems sufficiently informative.
 - [x] Please use [BiocStyle](https://www.bioconductor.org/packages/release/bioc/html/BiocStyle.html) for vignette formatting.